nskrzypczyk/pyLEDControl/README.md

 Experimental project which is about connecting, configuring and managing LED-RGB-Matrices.
 I needed a clock for my office room, so here I am.

+## Prerequisites
+- Raspi running Raspbian
+  - Python3 (>=3.10), used for backend & matrix control
+  - Nodejs, used for building the React frontend

 ## TODO

 - [x] Creating base project / repo